splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 ![image](min_balance_3.png)

 - If we have `-50` value as a minimum balance requirement, a customer can pay only R50 for the invoice, because it's allowed to have a negative balance, but no less (`-60`, `-70` etc.) than`-50`.
 Pay attention, if a customer pays R60, the account balance will be `-40` that is acceptable value.
-Even if a customer pays the full price for the invoice, the account balance will be equal to `0` and, as a result, a zero value will be greater than allowed minimal balance.
+Even if a customer pays the full price for the invoice, the account balance will be equal to `0` and, as a result, a zero value will be greater than allowed minimum balance.

 ![image](min_balance_1.png)